 The tax debt must be related to a tax return that was due at least three years before the taxpayer files for bankruptcy.
 The due date includes any extensions you took, so you wouldn't be able to include a tax debt in a bankruptcy filing until at least October 2024 if you were to request and receive an extension for your 2020 return, making it due in October 2021.

 The Return Was Filed at Least Two Years Ago

 The tax debt must be related to a tax return that was filed at least two years before the taxpayer files for bankruptcy.
 The time is measured from the date the taxpayer actually filed the return.
 In most cases, this covers the same period of time as the due date rule, unless you missed the due date and filed the return late.

 Tax debts that arise from unfiled tax returns are not dischargeable.
 This is an important distinction, because the IRS routinely assesses tax on unfiled returns.
 These tax liabilities can't be discharged unless and until the taxpayer files a tax return for the year in question.

 The Tax Assessment Was at Least 240 Days Old

-The bankruptcy petitioner is required to prove that previous four years' tax returns have been filed with the IRS Before a Chapter 7 or Chapter 13 bankruptcy can be granted.
+A bankruptcy petitioner is required to prove that their previous four years' tax returns have been filed with the IRS before a bankruptcy discharge can be granted.
 These four previous tax returns must be filed no later than the date of the first creditors' meeting in a bankruptcy case.

-Additionally, bankruptcy petitioners are required to provide a copy of their most recent tax return to the bankruptcy court.
-Creditors can also request a copy of the tax return, and petitioners must provide a copy to them if asked.
+Bankruptcy petitioners are additionally required to provide a copy of their most recent tax returns to the bankruptcy court.
+Creditors can also request copies of returns, and petitioners must provide a copy to them if they're asked.